'Ndrangheta: Outside Italy

 The 'Ndrangheta has established branches abroad, mainly through migration.
 The overlap of blood and mafia family seems to have helped the 'Ndrangheta expand beyond its traditional territory: "The familial bond has not only worked as a shield to protect secrets and enhance security, but also helped to maintain identity in the territory of origin and reproduce it in territories where the family has migrated."
-'Ndrine are reported to be operating in northern Italy, Germany, Belgium, the Netherlands, France, the rest of Europe, the United States, Canada, and Australia.
+'Ndrine are reported to be operating in northern and central Italy, Germany, Belgium, the Netherlands, France, the rest of Europe, the Americas, Australia, West Africa, and Asia.
 One group of 'ndranghetisti discovered outside Italy was in Ontario, Canada, several decades ago.
 They were dubbed the Siderno Group by Canadian judges as most of its members hailed from and around Siderno.

-Magistrates in Calabria warned a few years ago about the international scale of the 'Ndrangheta's operations.
+In 2007, magistrates in Calabria warned about the international scale of the 'Ndrangheta's operations.
 It is now believed to have surpassed the traditional axis between the Sicilian and American Cosa Nostra, to become the major importer of cocaine to Europe.
-Outside Italy 'Ndrangheta operates in several countries, such as:
+Outside Italy the 'Ndrangheta operates in several countries, such as:

 Albania

-According to the German Federal Intelligence Service, the Bundesnachrichtendienst (BND), in a leaked report to a Berlin newspaper, states that the 'Ndrangheta "act in close co-operation with Albanian mafia families in moving weapons and narcotics across Europe's porous borders".
+In a report that was leaked to a Berlin newspaper, the Bundesnachrichtendienst, the German federal intelligence service, stated that the 'Ndrangheta "act in close co-operation with Albanian mafia families in moving weapons and narcotics across Europe's porous borders".

 Argentina

 In November 2006, a cocaine trafficking network that operated in Argentina, Spain and Italy was dismantled.
 The Argentinian police said the 'Ndrangheta had roots in the country and shipped cocaine through Spain to Milan and Turin.
-In October 2022, an Italian 'Ndrangheta mafia leader, Carmine Alfonso Maiorano, who was responsible for drug and arms trafficking operations between Latin America and Europe was captured in Guernica, Buenos Aires after years-long of manhunt.
+In October 2022, an Italian 'Ndrangheta mafia leader, Carmine Alfonso Maiorano, who was responsible for drug and arms trafficking operations between South America and Europe was captured in Guernica, Buenos Aires after years-long of manhunt.